Rob Verchick: Career

 As a law professor at the University Missouri-Kansas City for 11 years, he wrote influential works on environmental regulation, feminism, and the environmental justice movement.
 Since 2004, Verchick has held the Wendall Gauthier-Michael St. Martin Eminent Scholars Chair in Environmental Law at Loyola University New Orleans.
 After personally experiencing the devastation of New Orleans following Hurricane Katrina, Verchick's research and advocacy expanded to include climate resilience, climate justice, and disaster policy.
 His co-authored book, Disaster Law and Policy, published in 2010, was the first legal text book to introduce the subject of disaster law and policy to university students.

 In 2012, Verchick was a Fulbright Scholar, based in New Delhi, India.

 As Deputy Associate Administrator for Policy at the U.S. Environmental Protection Agency in 2009 and 2010, Verchick served on President Obama's Interagency Climate Change Adaptation Task Force.

-In 2015, was appointed President of The Center for Progressive Reform, a nonprofit research and advocacy organization that conducts independent scholarly research and policy analysis, and advocates for effective, collective solutions to our most pressing societal challenges.
+In 2015, was appointed President of The Center for Progressive Reform, a nonprofit research and advocacy organization.

 In 2017, Verchick was named Professor of the Year.

 In 2021, Louisiana State Governor John Bel Edwards appointed Verchick to the state’s new Climate Emissions Task Force, the first of its kind in the Gulf South.